amnn/3rd-year-report/report.md

 presents itself in the face of errors: If an error is made, it is saved and perpetuated by the cache.

-As mentioned in Section\ \ref{sec:implementation}, by initialising the candidate grammar with all possible rules, we can use false-negative counter-examples to eventually detect when the oracle has made an error.
+As mentioned in Definition\ \ref{def:rounds}, by initialising the candidate grammar with all possible rules, we can use false-negative counter-examples to eventually detect when the oracle has made an error.
 At this point, we know that at least one of the responses in the cache is incorrect, but do not know which